 5. The First Intifada was the first organised Palestinian uprising

-Beginning in 1987, the First Inifada saw the organisation of wide-spread Palestinian civil disobedience and active resistance.
-The protest movement was a reaction to what Palestinians claim to be years of Israeli mistreatment and repression.
+Beginning in 1987, the First Intifada saw the organisation of wide-spread Palestinian civil disobedience and active resistance, in reaction to what Palestinians claimed to be years of Israeli mistreatment and repression.

-This growing anger and frustration came to a head in 1987 when a civilian car collided with an IDF truck.
+This growing anger and frustration came to a head in 1987 when a civilian car collided with an Israel Defense Forces truck.
 Four Palestinians died, sparking a tidal wave of protests.

-The Palestinians employed several tactics, leveraging their economic and political power.
-This included the boycott of Israeli institutions, a refusal to pay Israeli taxes, or work on Israeli settlements.
+The Palestinians employed several tactics during the uprising including leveraging their economic and political power with boycotts of Israeli institutions and refusals to pay Israeli taxes or work on Israeli settlements.

-However, more violent methods such as the throwing of stones and Molotov Cocktails at the IDF and Israeli infrastructure were widespread.
+More violent methods such as the throwing of stones and Molotov Cocktails at the IDF and Israeli infrastructure were also widespread however.

 The Israeli reaction was harsh.
 Curfews were enforced, Palestinian homes demolished, and water supplies limited.
 1,962 Palestinians and 277 Israelis were killed during the troubles.